 Notes

-- To prepare this khichdi, soak the millets for at least 1 hour in water.
+- Soaking Bajra: To prepare this khichdi, soak the millets in water for at least 1 hour.
 This step is mandatory.

-- The water ratio in this recipe is 4 times the millets and lentils together which makes a soft, porridge-like consistency for the final dish.
+- Water Ratio: The water ratio in this recipe is 4 times the millets and lentils together which makes a soft, porridge-like consistency for the final dish.

-- I have used split moong dal without skin.
-But you can use split moong dal with skin as well.
+- Lentils: I have used split moong dal without skin.
+But you can also use split moong dal with skin, masoor dal, or toor dal (split pigeon peas).

-- In addition, replace pearl millet with other grains like foxtail millet, Kodo millet, quinoa, rice for a few more variations of this khichdi.
+- Other Grains: Replace pearl millet with other grains like foxtail millet, Kodo millet, quinoa, brown rice, or white rice for a few more variations of this khichdi.

-- You can also use seasonal vegetables and green leafy of your choice like pumpkin, potatoes, sweet potatoes, methi leaves.
+- Other vegetables: You can also use seasonal vegetables and green leafy of your choices like pumpkin, potatoes, sweet potatoes, and methi leaves.

 - While making Rajasthani Bajra Khichdi with vegetables, cut vegetables into large chunks because of increased pressure cooking time.